 “The food in America was bland and heavy”

-At that time, it was not known (except in the scientific community) that the Greek diet circa 1960 was one of the healthiest in the world, my parents and most other Greeks were told that the diet of “rich” America was healthy and that the diet of poor nations such as Greece was nutritionally inferior.
+At that time, it was not known (except within scientific community) that the Greek diet circa 1960 was one of the healthiest in the world, my parents and most other Greeks were told that the diet of “rich” America was healthy and that the diet of poor nations such as Greece was nutritionally inferior.
 But my mom just wasn’t convinced, she could not accept the fact that large servings of meat along with (mostly) canned vegetables swimming in butter (remember this was the 60’s) was healthier than her favorite seasonal vegetables cooked in olive oil and tomato accompanied with feta cheese.
 And she was right, it wasn’t healthier.

 So she bought a Greek cookbook written by Hrisa Paradisi (I use the same book) and learned to cook her favorite dishes.
 Her need to eat food that she liked from her home, coupled with her strong love of Greece resulted in cooking mostly Greek food for us.
 And I am so happy she did.
 So here is her advice: